Coronavirus: US reports first case of omicron variant | DW | 01.12.2021

 US health authorities on Wednesday reported the first confirmed case of the omicron variant in the country.

-The case was found in the state of California, the Centers for Disease Control and Prevention said.
+The case was found in the state of California, the Center for Disease Control and Prevention said.

 Anthony Fauci, the chief medical advisor to US President Joe Biden, said the infected patient had recently returned from South Africa.